 - The employer must include the circumstances under which a test will be required.

 - The employer must disclose the drug testing methods it uses as well as the drugs it tests for.

 - The employer must disclose the consequences of a positive test and the options the employee has to contest the results.

 - The employer must inform the employee of its policy on confidentiality as pertains to the employees ability to inform the employer of drugs being used, either prescription or over the counter prior to testing or after being tested for drugs or alcohol.

-- The employer must disclose those medication that could result in a false positive on a drug test.
+- The employer must disclose those medication that could result in a false positive on a test.